ozalieg/Thesis/0.1.0/content/LiteratureReview.typ

 synthesis using Jayvee’s domain-specific language.
-Empirical evaluation of Jayvee has demonstrated that DSL-based workflows significantly lower the barrier to pipeline creation for non-professional developers, improving both development speed and comprehension of data architectures @heltweg2025empirical.
+Empirical evaluation of Jayvee has demonstrated that DSL-based workflows significantly lower the barrier to pipeline creation for non-professional developers, improving both development speed and comprehension of data architectures (Heltweg et al., 2025) @Heltweg2025.
-This aligns with broader efforts in automated pipeline construction—for instance, the Auto‑Pipeline system synthesizes transformation sequences by leveraging target table representations and reinforcement‑learning-guided search, achieving successful generation of 60–70% of complex pipelines @yang2021autopipeline.
+This aligns with broader efforts in automated pipeline construction—for instance, the Auto‑Pipeline system synthesizes transformation sequences by leveraging target table representations and reinforcement‑learning-guided search, achieving successful generation of 60–70% of complex pipelines (Yang et al., 2021) @Yang2021.

-Similarly, AlphaClean explores generative frameworks that combine operator libraries with quality metric-driven search, producing robust cleaning pipelines without manual scripting @krishnan2019alphaclean.
+Similarly, AlphaClean explores generative frameworks that combine operator libraries with quality metric-driven search, producing robust cleaning pipelines without manual scripting (Krishnan et al., 2019) @Krishnan2019.

-Earlier work on component-based synthesis in PLDI-style systems demonstrates how DSL blocks can be composed to perform table manipulation and consolidation from example inputs, offering a conceptual blueprint for constructing Jayvee interpreters and loaders programmatically @feng2017component.
+Earlier work on component-based synthesis in PLDI-style systems— so named for their roots in the #abbr.add("PLDI","Programming Language Design and Implementation") #abbr.a[PLDI] research community—demonstrates how #abbr.a[DSL] blocks can be composed to perform table manipulation and consolidation from example inputs, offering a conceptual blueprint for constructing Jayvee interpreters and loaders programmatically (Feng et al., 2017) @Feng2017.
+These systems typically emphasize modularity, compositionality, and example-driven synthesis, leveraging structured DSLs and formal semantics to generate programs that satisfy user-specified constraints or data transformations.
+Jayvee, by using templates and schema-driven synthesis, aligns with this ethos—especially in how data schemas map to composable pipeline fragments, enabling non-expert users to build robust workflows programmatically.

-Finally, template systems such as the Variational Template Machine illustrate how structured outputs can be automatically abstracted into reusable templates, supporting the idea of deriving Jayvee “pipeline skeletons” from data‑derived schemas @ye2020variational.
+Finally, template systems such as the Variational Template Machine illustrate how structured outputs can be automatically abstracted into reusable templates, supporting the idea of deriving Jayvee “pipeline skeletons” from data‑derived schemas (Ye et al., 2020) @Ye2020.
 The combined insight from these sources supports your implementation: by parsing CSV-based schema metadata and mapping it to structured Jayvee DSL pipelines, your work bridges schema inference with executable, user-friendly pipeline templates—extending schema-aware tabular reasoning into